Caitlin Clark

 Caitlin Elizabeth Clark (born January 22, 2002) is an American professional basketball player for the Indiana Fever of the Women's National Basketball Association (WNBA).
-Regarded as one of the greatest female collegiate players, Clark was twice named national female college basketball player of the year while playing for the Iowa Hawkeyes; she remains the NCAA Division I all-time leading scorer.
-She has helped popularize women's basketball, a phenomenon dubbed the "Caitlin Clark effect".
+Regarded as one of the greatest female collegiate players, Clark was twice named national college basketball player of the year and became the NCAA Division I all-time leading scorer while playing for the Iowa Hawkeyes.
+Known for her shooting range and playmaking, she has helped popularize women's basketball, a phenomenon dubbed the "Caitlin Clark effect".
+She is a three-time WNBA All-Star and one-time All-WNBA selection.

 Clark attended Dowling Catholic High School in her hometown of West Des Moines, Iowa, where she was named a McDonald's All-American and rated the fourth-best player in her class by ESPN.
 In her freshman season with Iowa, she led the NCAA Division I in scoring and earned All-American honors.
-As a sophomore, Clark was a unanimous first-team All-American and became the first women's player to lead Division I in points and assists in a single season.
+As a sophomore, Clark became the first women's player to lead Division I in points and assists in a single season.
 In her junior season, she was the national player of the year and led Iowa to its first national championship game, again leading Division I in assists and setting Big Ten single-season marks in points and assists.
 As a senior, she repeated as national player of the year and helped Iowa return to the national title game.
-She also set the Division I women's career and single-season record in points and three-pointers, broke the conference record in assists, and led the nation in points and assists.
+She also set Division I women's career and single-season records in points and three-pointers, broke the conference record in assists, and led the nation in points and assists.

-At the youth international level, Clark won three gold medals with the United States, including two at the FIBA Under-19 Women's World Cup, where she was named Most Valuable Player in 2021.
+Selected first overall by the Indiana Fever in the 2024 WNBA draft, Clark quickly emerged as a premier guard in the league, earning WNBA Rookie of the Year and All-WNBA First Team honors in her first season.
+She also set league single-season and single-game records in assists, broke the rookie scoring record, and became the first rookie to achieve a triple-double.
+In 2026, Clark set the Fever franchise single-game scoring record with 45 points.

-Clark was selected first overall by the Indiana Fever in the 2024 WNBA draft.
-In her first season, she won the WNBA Rookie of the Year award and made the All-WNBA First Team and WNBA All-Star Game.
-She set league single-season and single-game records in assists, broke the rookie scoring record, and became the first rookie to achieve a triple-double.
+Clark is a member of the United States women's national basketball team.
+She won three gold medals at the youth international level, including two at the FIBA Under-19 Women's World Cup, where she was named Most Valuable Player in 2021.